unrenamed/unkey-nextjs-pay-as-you-go/README.md

   - Streamlined creation of new API keys
 - supabase-ssr.
 A package to configure Supabase Auth to use cookies
 - Styling with [Tailwind CSS](https://tailwindcss.com)

-## Demo

-You can view a fully working demo at [unkey-nextjs-pay-as-you-go.vercel.app](https://unkey-nextjs-pay-as-you-go.vercel.app/).

 ## Clone and run locally